The Hastings Center

 Its mission is to address ethical issues in health care, science, and technology.
-Through its projects and publications, the center aims to influence the ideas of health policy-makers, regulators, health care professionals, lawyers, journalists, and students.
+Through its projects and publications and its public engagement, the Center aims to influence the ideas of health policy-makers, regulators, health care professionals, lawyers, journalists, educators, and students.

-The center is funded by grants, private donations and journal subscriptions.
+The Center is funded by grants and private donations.
+It was known as The Hastings Center before 2025.

 Founding

-The Hastings Center was founded in 1969 by Daniel Callahan and Willard Gaylin, originally as the Institute of Society, Ethics, and the Life Sciences.
+The Hastings Center for Bioethics was founded in 1969 by Daniel Callahan and Willard Gaylin, originally as the Institute of Society, Ethics, and the Life Sciences.
 It was first located in Hastings-on-Hudson, New York, and is now in Garrison, New York, on the former Woodlawn estate designed by Richard Upjohn.

-In the early years, the center identified four core issues as its domain: population control, including respect for procreative freedom; behavior control, which responded to early discoveries about the brain-behavior link and efforts to find ways to modify behaviors and prompted reassessment of what is "normal"; death and dying, including the ongoing controversy over defining death; and ethical issues in human genetics.
-The Hastings Center continues to work on these issues and has expanded to other areas, including the human impact on nature, governance of emerging technologies such as CRISPR gene editing, and wise and compassionate health care.
+In the early years, the Center identified four core issues as its domain: population, including respect for procreative freedom; behavior, which responded to early discoveries about the brain-behavior link and efforts to find ways to modify behaviors and prompted reassessment of what is "normal"; death and dying, including the ongoing controversy over defining death; and ethical issues in human genetics.
+The Hastings Center for Bioethics continues to work on these issues and has expanded to other areas, including the human impact on nature, governance of emerging technologies such as artificial intelligence, genomics, CRISPR gene editing, and wise and compassionate health care.

 Publications

-The Hastings Center publishes two journals, the Hastings Center Report, and Ethics & Human Research (formerly IRB: Ethics & Human Research).
+The Hastings Center for Bioethics publishes two journals, the Hastings Center Report, and Ethics & Human Research (formerly IRB: Ethics & Human Research, founded in 1979).
 Each journal is published six times per year.
-Hastings Center Report, founded in 1970, features scholarship and commentary in bioethics.
-It also periodically features special reports, published as supplements, many of which grow out of the center's research projects.
+The Hastings Center Report, founded in 1970, features scholarship and commentary in bioethics.
+It also periodically features special reports, published as supplements, many of which grow out of the Center's research projects.
 Ethics & Human Research aims to foster critical analysis of issues in science and health care that have implications for human biomedical and behavioral research.

-Hastings Bioethics Forum blog publishes individual perspectives on current issues in bioethics.
+Hastings Bioethics Forum is the Center’s online publication that publishes individual commentaries on current issues in bioethics.

-Bioethics Briefings is a free online Hastings Center resource for students, journalists, and policymakers on bioethics issues of high public interest, such as abortion, brain injury, organ transplantation, physician-assisted death, and stem cell research.
+Bioethics Briefings is a free online Hastings Center for Bioethics resource for students, journalists, and policymakers on bioethics issues of high public interest, such as abortion, brain injury, racism and health equity, organ transplantation, physician-assisted death, and stem cell research.
 The chapters are written by leading ethicists and are nonpartisan, describing topics from a range of perspectives that are grounded in scientific facts.